vic-ma/howtodismantle.github.io/_posts/2024-04-16-Expect-the-unexpected-How-to-handle-SAP-exceptions-in-LUA-scripting.md

 peakboard.log(returntable.count .. ' rows found')
 {% endhighlight %}

-The trick is to understand that the `execute` function not only returns the output of the XQL statement, but also a second object that represents all potential errors.
-So, we need to adjust the call to handle both objects.
+The trick is to understand that the `execute` function must be placed within a try-catch-block.
+We can easily spot the pattern in the code below.

 {% highlight lua %}
+local res, ex = trycatch(function()
-local returntable, error = con.execute(xql)
+	returntable = con.execute(xql)
+end)
 {% endhighlight %}

-There are two possible cases:

-* If there is an error, the result table is `nil` and the error object is filled.
-* If there is no error, the result table is filled and the the error object is `nil`.

-This makes it possible to distinguish between the error and no-error cases.

-In the case of an error, the `type` attribute is the first thing to check.
-There are two options:

-* If `type` is `ABAP`, that means the exception was thrown by the SAP system.
-* If `type` is `XQL`, that means there was a syntax error in the XQL.
+The try-catch-block returns two variables:

+- res is bool variable containing information, if an error has happened (false) or not (true)
+- ex is some kind of exception object that allows it look deeper into the details of the problem that has just occured.

-So we have to check for ABAP errors first.
-Then, we can use the `code` attribute to get the actual exception string, which we saw in `SE37` earlier.
+if an error has occured (res is false), ex.type can be used to check the error.
+If it contains 'SAP' an ABAP exception has happened.
+In that case ex.code can be used to get the actual exception string, which we saw in `SE37` earlier.
 This makes it possible to react based on which exception is thrown.

+Just in case there's SAP ABAP related exception (e.g. the connection to SAP can't be establiahed or the XQL has an syntax error) we just dump out a general purpose error message to the log by using ex.message.

 {% highlight lua %}
-if error then
+if res then
+  peakboard.log(returntable.count .. ' rows found')
+else
- if error.type == 'ABAP' and error.code == 'NO_RECORD_FOUND' then
+  if ex.type == 'SAP' and ex.code == 'NO_RECORD_FOUND' then
  	  peakboard.log('No data rows found') else
-    peakboard.log('Unexpected error: ' .. error.message)
+    peakboard.log('Unexpected error of type: ' .. ex.type
+	  .. ', message: ' .. ex.message)
   end
-elseif returntable then
-   peakboard.log(returntable.count .. ' rows found')
 end
 {% endhighlight %}

-The error object offers two more attributes worth mentioning:

-* `message` is a generic message that comes from the XQL engine.
-It might be helpful to dump this message into the log for further investigation.
-* `stacktrace` goes deep into the technical details that lead to the error.
-It might be useful for support cases or other low level debugging.

 ## Conclusion